 This is a result of a workshop held be the Technical Committee on Dietary Lipids of the International Life Sciences Institute North America to consider whether the body of evidence specific to the major chronic diseases in the United States—coronary heart disease (CHD), cancer, and cognitive decline—had evolved sufficiently to justify reconsideration of DRI for EPA+DHA.

+Nesheim, M.C., & Yaktine, A.L.
+(2007).
+Seafood choices: Balancing benefits and risks.
 Institute of Medicine of the National Academies, Committee on Nutrient Relationships in Seafood.
-Nesheim MC, Yaktine AL, editors.
-2007.
-Seafood Choices: Balancing benefits and risks.
-National Academies Press: Washington, D.C.
+National Academies Press: Washington, DC.
+738.